Non-Resident Imputed Income Tax, NRIIT (Fiscal Representation Service)

 - Reply to any tax notifications within the deadline ensuring tax compliance.

-- Appeal misunderstandings or material errors.
+- Appeal misunderstandings or material errors (additional fees may apply).

 - Up-to-date knowledge on fast-paced fiscal changes.